With talent on loan from God, you are tuned to the Rush Limbaugh program, the most listened to radio talk show in America.

 He's continuing to vote against the leadership.

-So he he went to Ryan and he pleaded with Paul Ryan to put him back on the agriculture committee.
+So he went to Ryan and he pleaded with Paul Ryan to put him back on the agriculture committee.

-That would help his re-election effort every year.
+He desperately wanted back that would help his reelection effort every year.

-But he had been on the war path against Boehner.
+But he had been on the warpath against Boehner.

-So despite representing a very conservative district, Holtskamp's political purity, 100% uh rating with Freedom Works, 100% rating Club for Growth, 92% with a heritage action in 2014.
+So despite representing a very conservative district, Holzkamp's political purity, 100% rating with Freedom Works, 100% rating Club for Growth, 92% with the Heritage Action in 2014, none of that could save him.

 And that's likely because his constituents and Republican voters in general are less ideological and more results-oriented than once assumed.